 With the overarching framework and characteristics discussed, it’s time to dive deep into the specific features that make B2B loyalty programs what they really are.

-If a loyalty program falls into the ‘perks program’ category, it means that it has no points system, no tiers, nor anything else that incentivizes progression.
+If a loyalty program falls into the ‘perks program’ category, it means that it has no points system, no tiers, or anything else that incentivizes progression.
 Instead, members are privy to all benefits the moment they enroll.
-B2Bs can take the perks approach to building a VIP club for their clients.
+B2Bs can take the perks approach to build a VIP club for their clients.
 Companies can still engage members through surveys or prize draws, but if they cease being a partner or don’t make a purchase within a specified timeframe, they will lose membership access.

 Tiered progression in a loyalty program usually depends on spend or points.
-However, there’s a third, less often used category: invitations.
+However, there’s a third, less often-used category: invitations.
 For B2B companies, this means that instead of letting customers progress on their own, they are directly placed into a tier depending on the deal’s volume.
 Naturally, higher tier levels offer better rewards, and clients have the option to downgrade or upgrade during the next order.

 Educating and training partners and suppliers can be an effective loyalty incentive.
 After all, it’s in your interest to help them perform better so you can advance the business relationship.
 Furthermore, if you help a smaller, less experienced client by sharing marketing, sales, or other knowledge, they’ll attribute their success partly to you.